 Undertaking a postgraduate study in inclusive education will help teachers assist their schools to:

-- plan for and support students with a disability and diverse educational needs
+• plan for and support students with disability and additional learning needs

 Participating universities